 A lot of people prefer EVGA graphics cards for their pro-consumer policies.
 Apart from that, EVGA GeForce GTX 1070 SC GAMING is a decent variant that features a dual-fan design and provides a clean metallic look.
 It does not feature RGB lighting and instead uses white lighting which suits the graphics card’s visual theme.
 A 4+1 phase VRM setup is used which is not perfect for overclocking.

 The fans of the graphics card were very quiet, although the noise levels were more than that of the MSI Gaming edition.
 The graphics card also achieved slightly lower core clocks, albeit the difference in real-world performance was not much.
 The cooling policy of EVGA is a little passive which is why the fans start ramping when the graphics card reaches a high temperature.
-This can be altered by using the software provided by EVGA.
+You can set custom fan curves using the software provided by EVGA.